2027 UEFA Champions League final: Second bidding process

 The UEFA Executive Committee was originally to appoint the host during their meeting in Bilbao, Spain, on 21 May 2025, but it was postponed "for operational reasons" until September 2025.
-The Metropolitano Stadium was selected as the venue by the UEFA Executive Committee during their meeting in Tirana, Albania, on 11 September 2025.
+The Estadio Metropolitano was selected as the venue by the UEFA Executive Committee during their meeting in Tirana, Albania, on 11 September 2025.
+This will be the second time the Metropolitano will be hosting the final since having previously done so in 2019.

 Match

 Details

 The winner of semi-final 1 will be designated as the "home" team for administrative purposes.